 Is Ceramic Cookware Safe?

 However, the questions surrounding the safety of ceramic cookware can’t be answered quite that easily.
 There are a few very important factors that you need to consider before purchasing any kind of ceramic cookware.
-As long as you take the following considerations into account, ceramic cookware is a great non-toxic option.
+As long as you consider the following considerations, ceramic cookware is a great, non-toxic option.

 - Only Purchase 100% Ceramic Cookware

 - Many Foreign Ceramics Contain Lead or Other Contaminants

 - 100% Ceramic Cookware is Non-Reactive and Non-Toxic

 - Non-Stick Ceramic Coated Cookware Isn’t the Same as Ceramic Cookware

 - Never Use Ceramic That Isn’t Clearly Indicated as Safe For Food Use.

 When it comes to purchasing quality ceramic cookware, a few things need to be observed.
 As we mentioned in the list above, it’s important that you only purchase your ceramic cookware if it’s 100% ceramic.
 It’s also crucial that the glaze doesn’t contain any toxic metals or other contaminants like lead.
 If you purchase ceramic products made in the US, this usually isn’t a problem.